-Indeed, the impact of ticks on whole-animal performance is an underexplored area in ecological studies (but see(Main & Bull, 2000)).
+Indeed, the impact of ticks on whole-animal performance is an underexplored area in ecological studies (but see Main & Bull, 2000).
 We have shown that, even in small numbers, ticks may alter physiological function, resulting in lower performance.
 Parasitized lizards in this study ranged from one to seven ticks, with an average of three ticks on each infected lizard.
 A female tick (Amblyomma spp.) takes about 7 to 12 days to become fully engorged, extracting an average of 11mg of blood (Bullard et al., 2016).
 If blood makes up about 5-8% of a lizard's body mass (Prosser & Brown, 1961), then an average-sized lizard in our study (9.5g) could potentially lose 1-2% of blood for each engorged tick.
-This blood loss can have significant physiological consequences, including anemia, where a reduction of oxygen-carrying capacity could explain the lower levels of locomotor performance(Lehmann, 1993).
-In an experimental study of Sleepy Lizards (Tiliqua rugosa), Main and Bull (Main & Bull, 2000) allowed ticks to attach and engorge on lizard hosts, and those with ticks had a significant reduction in sprint and endurance performance than lizards with no ticks.
+This blood loss can have significant physiological consequences, including anemia, where a reduction of oxygen-carrying capacity could explain the lower levels of locomotor performance, such as sprint speed (Lehmann, 1993).
+Additionally, a reduction in hematocrit levels associated with tick prevalence could provide as a mechanism for poor locomotor performance (Dunlap & Mathies, 1993; Lanser et al., 2021).
+In an experimental study of Sleepy Lizards (Tiliqua rugosa), Main and Bull (2000) allowed ticks to attach and engorge on lizard hosts, and those with ticks had a significant reduction in sprint and endurance performance than lizards with no ticks.
 Our results similarly reflect those findings, however, Tiliqua rugosa are large-bodied lizards (~650g) with relatively few predators as adults and rarely require sprinting to escape predators (Bull & Freake, 1999).
 In contrast, adult S. undulatus are considerably smaller and are frequently killed by fast-moving thermophilic snakes and predatory birds (Crowley, 1985).
-Thus, smaller lizard species that experience high tick loads may be at higher risk of predation due to a reduction in locomotor performance.
+Furthermore, lizards infested with ticks have been shown to select cooler temperatures, which could be a strategy to conserve energy to overcome the tick infestation (Megía-Palma et al., 2020).
+Together, smaller lizard species that experience high tick loads may be at higher risk of predation due to a reduction in locomotor performance or may have to adjust other behaviours to avoid parasitism risk.

-Contrary to our findings, other studies have shown that ectoparasite infestation negatively affects or is associated with low body condition in reptiles12,43,44.
-It appears that ticks do not influence host energetic status, as evident by the lack of differences in body condition between uninfected and infected lizards.
-This aligns with previous findings, which suggested that ticks do not preferentially feed on healthier lizard hosts, but rather, the health of their hosts affects the speed at which ticks could feed(Pittman et al., 2013).
+Contrary to our findings, other studies have shown that ectoparasite infestation negatively affects or is associated with low body condition in reptiles (Dunlap & Mathies, 1993; Olsson et al., 2000; Madsen, Ujvari, & Olsson, 2005).
+It appears that ticks do not markedly reduce host health, as evident by the lack of differences in body condition between uninfected and infected lizards.
+Conrad et al. (2023) found that mite parasitism did not significantly affect growth or body condition in S. undulatus, suggesting that some hosts may employ effective compensatory strategies to deal with parasitic infection.
 Our data show that other factors, such as the sex and size of lizard hosts, may play a more significant role than relative condition in tick infection rates.
+Other factors such as seasonality of parasitism and how parasitism may vary by sex would be fruitful area to investigate.
+A recent investigation into mite parasitism of S. undulatus across different seasons found that mite loads vary seasonally, with the highest loads in the warmer months, and are influenced by environmental mite abundance (Pollock & John-Alder, 2020).
+More specifically adult females experienced higher mite loads than males during early summer, while yearling males had higher mite loads than females later in the season (Pollock & John-Alder, 2020).
+Such complex interactions should be considered in future studies when investigating how larger ectoparasites, such as ticks, vary seasonally between sex and age.
 Although tick infection appears to affect sprint speed, it did not appear to be a factor in the overall body condition of the host, indicating a potential trade-off between physical performance and susceptibility to parasitism.